united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/security/firewall-rules.md

 <!-- overview -->

-To guarantee the security and seamless operation of your UMH instances, proper firewall rules must be configured.
+For closed enterprise networks with specific permissions, this page outlines firewall rule configuration to ensure the security and seamless operation of your UMH instances.

 ## {{% heading "prerequisites" %}}